 A shortage of industry skills & competition from other industries makes hiring difficult.

-The skills required within the life sciences industry are blurring with other industries.
-Leaving those responsible for recruitment scrambling to try and source new workers from occupations they’re never had to consider before.
-A key factor for many firms will be to put the work in building early-stage relationships with prospective candidates.
+Reputation, career opportunity and flexibility in the workplace are all attractive elements.
+A key factor for many firms will be to put the work into building early-stage relationships with prospective candidates.
 This should help companies identify what it will take to lure them into the life sciences sector.

 Need a talent partner that can source the best talent for your organisation? – Click here to find out how our recruitment solutions at Kelly can help fill your vacancies.

 Want to find out more about what we do? - Take a look at all we have to offer in the Life Sciences space here.